klopotowskip/AntiBots/README.md

   -  **database** – database name
   -  **site-key** – your *reCAPTCHA* site key
   -  **secret-key** – your *reCAPTCHA* secret key
   - **allowed_api_ips** (optional) – Ip's allowed to use the verified-users API, separated by space (e.g. if your Spigot server will be requesting to API from IP 1.2.3.4, add this IP to this setting, then API will be accessed only from 1.2.3.4 IP.
-Clients with every other IP will receive [403 Response Code](https://en.wikipedia.org/wiki/HTTP_403).
+Clients with every other IP will receive <a href="https://en.wikipedia.org/wiki/HTTP_403" target="_blank">403 Response Code</a>.
 If your server IP for outer connections is not persistent, or you don't know this IP, leave this setting empty)
  * Now open your domain (or where you placed the files).
-If you see reCAPTCHA with checkbox and "I'm not a robot" label, you configured reCAPTCHA well ([image with verification configured properly](http://i.imgur.com/24xFf1Q))
+If you see reCAPTCHA with checkbox and "I'm not a robot" label, you configured reCAPTCHA well (<a href="http://i.imgur.com/24xFf1Q" target="_blank">image with properly configured verification</a>)

-   > **verification.ini**  template is also available [here](https://pastebin.com/4rudZNiA)
+   > **verification.ini**  template is also available <a href="https://pastebin.com/4rudZNiA" target="_blank">here</a>

 ### Bukkit/Spigot side configuration